SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity opened her door, expecting Pinkie Pie, which she found.
 What she wasn't expecting, was the dress she had on.
 Pinkie Pie was wearing the dress Rarity gave her when they got together.

 "Hello, darling," Rarity said.
-"I didn't know we were wearing dresses or I would have put one on."
+"I didn't know we were wearing dresses, or I would have put one on."

 Pinkie said, "Can I come in?
 I have a gift for you."